plone/training/docs/volto-light-theme/creating-new-project.md

 ### Summary

-- `cookieplone` is used to create a new Plone project.
+- Use `cookieplone` to create a new Plone project.
 - Use `make install` to install dependencies.
 - Start backend with `make backend-start` and frontend with `make frontend-start`.
 - Commit the initial files to version control using Git.